AllenInstitute/openai_tools/README.md

 handle everything for you.
 Its purpose is to compile a collection of papers, complete with statistics and numerical embeddings.
 Additionally, it automatically regulates the number of calls made to LLM APIs, effectively reducing costs.
+Any previously processed pdf is automatically cached.
+To determine if a pdf was previously processed, it uses a hash from the content of the pdf, so you can freely rename them.

-You can store your database(s) at any location on your local drive using the **database_path** parameter.
+You can store your database (or several) at any location on your local drive using the **database_path** parameter.

 How to contribute?